- Credit Hours and GPA

 v. a brief for a moot court competition;

-vi. legal writing for a clinical placement or placements determined by the full-time faculty member overseeing the placement or by the Clinical Program Director to be substantial work product;
+vi. legal writing for an externship or clinic determined by the full-time faculty member overseeing the externship or clinic to be substantial work product;

 vii. a significant research paper that is not used to satisfy the Seminar Paper requirement.

 viii. a paper written for a class in lieu of an exam;

 ix. other significant papers may be approved by the Associate Dean for Academic Affairs.

 b.
 Each student shall obtain a signed certification from the faculty member who supervised each particular item of writing.
 The faculty member’s signature must certify that the item constitutes partial fulfillment of this portfolio requirement.
 Each student shall submit to the Registrar a certification signed by the student that this portfolio requirement has been fulfilled, and shall attach thereto the certifications that faculty members have signed for each portfolio item.